7 Ways to Improve Your Accounts Receivable Collections

-- Aging report: Just like your DSO can tell you the average amount of time your company takes to collect payment overall, you can use individual client balances to spot delinquent accounts to focus on in your collection efforts.
+Aging report: Just like your DSO can tell you the average amount of time your company takes to collect payment overall (in number of days), you can use individual client balances to spot delinquent accounts to focus on in your collection efforts.
 This metric can help you determine which actions might be most effective with which clients.
 The longer a balance remains overdue, the harder it’ll be to collect, so you might use this metric to determine when to send debts to a collection agency.
 It can also help you prioritize quick follow up with the least delinquent clients.

-- Average Payment Delay: At the client level, this metric can help you spot repeated problem clients.
+Average Payment Delay: At the client level, this metric can help you spot repeated problem clients.
 Clients with a higher Average Payment Delay take longer to pay overdue balances.
-Spotting these early can help you customize the client experience to reduce late payment in the future — through upfront billing, payment plans, or a more proactive collections plan for that account.
+Spotting these early can help you customize the client experience to reduce late payment in the future.
+Through upfront billing, payment plans, or sending reminders when invoices are still outstanding, you can set a more proactive collections plan for that account.

 6. Offer Discounts and Payment Plans